This leaflet is about the use of the antibiotic flucloxacillin for the treatment of bacterial infections.

-If you think your child may have had too much flucloxacillin, contact your doctor or local NHS Dservices (111 in parts of England; 0845 4647 in parts of England and Wales; 08454 24 24 24 in Scotland).
+If you think your child may have had too much flucloxacillin, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 Wales).
 Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).